 NHS Nene and NHS Corby Clinical Commissioning Groups (CCGs) have set out in this safeguarding strategy how they plan to ensure all services they commission comply with statutory safeguarding requirements.
 For the first time the entire Northamptonshire NHS safeguarding economy has worked together to agree the contents of a commissioning safeguarding strategy.

 The strategy is set out in the same way that the CCGs have set out their Quality Strategy.
 As such our view, and belief, is that every person deserves a quality and safe experience wherever they are cared for in NHS commissioned services.
 We believe an integrated approach between the CCGs Quality and Safeguarding team serves to protect those most vulnerable to abuse and helps to identify where safeguarding practice can be improved to prevent and reduce the risk of abuse and neglect to both adults and children.

-The strategy, together with the priorities jointly identified across the health economy, reflects learning from local and national serious case reviews and is consistent with the business plans of both the Northamptonshire Safeguarding Children’s Board and Safeguarding Adults Board.
-Can be found here.
+The Northamptonshire CCGs Safeguarding Strategy 2019-2022, together with the priorities jointly identified across the health economy, reflects learning from local and national serious case reviews and is consistent with the business plans of both the Northamptonshire Safeguarding Children’s Board and Safeguarding Adults Board.
+You can view the strategy here.